 Foodies will want to join like-minded people at the city’s annual Harvest on the Harbor.

-This fall festival gives locals and visitors the chance to meet the makers, artisans and chefs that dish up their food.
+This fall festival gives locals and visitors the chance to meet the makers, artisans, and chefs who prepare their food.

 It is also where the Maine Lobster Chef of the Year Competition takes place.